Richard J. Stoner is often cited as the father of modern aeroponics, but who is he? And what has he done for modern aeroponics?

 The seeds on the MIR exhibited more growth than those that were grown on Earth.
 Since then, Stoner has been the principal investigator and author of several aeroponic research grants.
 Stoner’s findings are now being used on the International Space Station.

 Stoner’s Contribution to Aeroponics

 Stoner’s status as the father of modern aeroponics is well deserved.

 Aside from being used by NASA, Stoner’s aeroponic systems are used in major developed countries around the world, while his designs, technology, and equipment are widely used by both commercial growers and leading agricultural universities.

 Stoner also helped establish the postgraduate doctoral program at Hanoi University of Agriculture.

-The invention of aeroponics has given vertical farming another method to grow produce and crops, as well as another way to supply food to a growing global population.
-As we’ve seen, there are many advantages to using aeroponics, including conservation of water and larger growth.
+The invention of aeroponics has given vertical farming another method of growing crops, as well as another way to supply food to a growing global population.